-General and administrative expenses consist principally of salaries and benefits, professional fees for legal, consulting, audit and tax services, insurance, rent, and other general operating expenses not otherwise included in research and development.
-We anticipate general and administrative expenses will increase in future periods, reflecting an expanding infrastructure, other administrative expenses and increased professional fees associated with being a public reporting company.
+General and administrative expenses consist principally of salaries and benefits, stock-based compensation expense, professional fees for legal, consulting, audit and tax services, insurance, rent, pre-commercial activities, and other general operating expenses not otherwise included in research and development.
+We anticipate general and administrative expenses will increase in future periods, reflecting an expanding infrastructure, an increase in pre-commercial activities, other administrative expenses, and increased professional fees associated with being a public reporting company.